TonyCWeng/Practice_Problems/notes/java_and_oop.md

 ## Inheritance
 - when one class (subclass) inherits properties from another class (superclass) in the form of methods and fields (variables that belong to a class)
+- Introduces a way to reuse code, keeping one's design DRY

 ## Polymorphism ( and two other forms: compile-time and runtime)
 - means one to many.
 Usually in reference to an object belonging to more than one class.
+-
 - Ex.
 Animal class can have a subclass of Cat.
 If we had an instance of a Cat called Max, it would belong to both the Cat Class and the Animal superclass.
   - Strictly speaking, any Java object is polymorphic in nature in the sense that it would pass the IS-A test for itself and for the Object class.
 But it's a bit pedantic.